Matt Goodwin named as Reform UK candidate in Gorton and Denton by-election

 “I am, like many people in this seat and millions of people in this country, hard-working taxpayers who are just fed up of watching what is happening to their communities and to their home.”

+The Prime Minister has defended the decision by members of Labour’s National Executive Committee, arguing that allowing the Greater Manchester Mayor to stand would divert resources away from campaigns ahead of the local elections.

+The party is due to select its candidate for the Westminster seat on Saturday.

-In a speech after being introduced by the party’s chief whip Lee Anderson, he said: “This by-election is actually a referendum.
+In a speech after being introduced by Reform chief whip Lee Anderson, Mr Goodwin said: “This by-election is actually a referendum.
 It’s a referendum on Keir Starmer.

 “It’s a chance for hard-working, law-abiding people, tax-paying people from this seat to have their say on Keir Starmer and to make political history.”